camunda/connector-template-outbound/README.md

 You can use the `maven-shade-plugin` defined in the [Maven configuration](./pom.xml) to relocate common dependencies that are used in other Connectors and the [Connector Runtime](https://github.com/camunda-community-hub/spring-zeebe/tree/master/connector-runtime#building-connector-runtime-bundles).
-This helps avoiding classpath conflicts when the Connector is executed.
+This helps to avoid classpath conflicts when the Connector is executed.

 Use the `relocations` configuration in the Maven Shade plugin to define the dependencies that should be shaded.
 The [Maven Shade documentation](https://maven.apache.org/plugins/maven-shade-plugin/examples/class-relocation.html)